-It seems that everything relies on computers and the internet now—communication (email, cellphones), entertainment (digital cable, mp3s), transportation (car engine systems, airplane navigation), shopping (online stores, credit cards), medicine (equipment, medical records), and the list goes on.
+It seems that everything relies on computers and the internet now—communication (e.g., email, smartphones), entertainment (e.g., digital cable, mp3s), transportation (e.g., car engine systems, airplane navigation), shopping (e.g., online shopping, credit cards), medicine (e.g., medical equipment, medical records), and the list goes on.
 How much of your daily life relies on computers?
 How much of your personal information is stored either on your own computer or on someone else's system?

-Cyber security involves protecting that information by preventing, detecting, and responding to attacks.
+Cybersecurity involves protecting that information by preventing, detecting, and responding to cyber attacks.

 There are many risks, some more serious than others.
-Among these dangers are viruses erasing your entire system, someone breaking into your system and altering files, someone using your computer to attack others, or someone stealing your credit card information and making unauthorized purchases.
-Unfortunately, there's no 100% guarantee that even with the best precautions some of these things won't happen to you, but there are steps you can take to minimize the chances.
+Among these dangers are malware erasing your entire system, an attacker breaking into your system and altering files, an attacker using your computer to attack others, or an attacker stealing your credit card information and making unauthorized purchases.
+Unfortunately, there's no 100 percent guarantee that even with the best precautions some of these things won't happen to you, but there are steps you can take to minimize the chances.

 The first step in protecting yourself is to recognize the risks and become familiar with some of the terminology associated with them.